 This is one of the many “prehistoric women” adaptations squeezed out on scant budgets in Hollywood during the forties and fifties, all with scant plots and scant production values, produced with the single hope that male movie-goers would pay the price of admission in the hopes of seeing a collection of glamour girls with scant acting talent in scant clothing.
 These films had one great blessing, and that was their grandmother One Million B.C., containing enough lizards with fins glued on, volcanic eruptions, lava rivers, earthquakes and landslides to fill each movie with about 20 minutes of exciting special effects footage.
 Special effects footage that producer Hal Roach gladly sold to anyone who was interested.
 By 1952, at least four films had already taken advantage of the “dinosaurs” and disasters of One Million B.C., and we have reviewed one of them, Two Lost Worlds, here on Scifist.

 I have found little information on the actual production of Untamed Women, but it was produced by Jewell Enterprises for United Artists.
-Producers were Harry Rybnick and Richard Kay, best known for producing the new English-language material for the US release of Gojira (1954) as Godzilla, King of the Monsters (1956).
+Producers were Harry Rybnick and Richard Kay, best known for producing the new English-language material for the US release of Gojira (1954, review) as Godzilla, King of the Monsters (1956).
 This was the last feature film screenplay by George W. Sayre, a 20-year Hollywood veteran with his feet firmly planted in the Z-movie swamp.
 We have encountered him before at Scifist, in the deadly boring Torture Ship (1938, review), where we were treated to a lot of ship, but a conspicuous lack of torture.
 The pattern continues in Untamed Women, where there’s no shortage of women, but none of them seem particularly untamed, but rather display a lot more civilisation and obedience that the assorted collection of dimwit men who land on their island.
 The direction is handled by W. Merle Connell, who made a number of tame sexploitation films in the same vein, including Test Tube Babies (1948) and The Flesh Merchant (1956), best remembered for a scene in which Joy Reynolds undresses behind a chair.

 So what works in Untamed Women?
 Well, for starters, the opening sequence involving a B-29 bomber is actually quite nice.
 There’s good use of stock footage, and the air force even let United Artists have one of their out-of-commission planes to play around with (not fly, of course).
 There’s a somewhat coherent story, and occasionally the split-screen and back projection shots integrating the characters with the stock footage are somewhat nifty.
 But that’s about it.